RyTheGuy355/MiniAFSDCode/README.rst

 This repository contains code for controlling a miniturized AFSD machine and is used by the `Yu group at Virginia Tech <https://yu.mse.vt.edu>`_.

+Communication with the machine is achieved using `FluidNC <https://github.com/bdring/FluidNC>`_, and future modifications to the firmware or code inputs can be helped by looking through FluidNC's documentation.

 Installation
 ------------